 Once in the tank, make sure the betta isn’t overly aggressive to other fish.

 Diet and Feeding Requirements

-The care level and feeding requirements for your Crowntail Betta can range from moderate to high.
-A Crowntail is a Carnivorous fish which requires a high protein diet to thrive.
+Betta fish care and feeding requirements can range from moderate to high.
+A crowntail betta is a carnivorous fish that requires a high protein diet to thrive.